 39.7.1 Calculation of Default Energy Bids

 Default Energy Bids shall be calculated by the CAISO, for the on-peak hours and off-peak hours for both the DAM and RTMs, pursuant to one of the methodologies described in this Section.
 The Scheduling Coordinator for each Generating Unit owner or Participating Load must rank order the following options of calculating the Default Energy Bid starting with its preferred method.
 The Scheduling Coordinator must provide the data necessary for determining the Variable Costs unless the Negotiated Rate Option precedes the Variable Cost Option in the rank order, in which case the Scheduling Coordinator must have a negotiated rate established with the Independent Entity charged with calculating the Default Energy Bid.
 If no rank order is specified for a Generating Unit or Participating Load, then the default rank order of (1) Variable Cost Option, (2) Negotiated Rate Option, (3) LMP Option will be applied.
 For the first ninety (90) days after changes to resource status and MSG Configurations as specified in Section 27.8.3, including the first ninety (90) days after the effective date of Section 27.8.3, the Default Energy Bid option for the resource is limited to the Negotiated Rate Option or the Variable Cost Option.
+Scheduling Coordinators for storage resources participating as Non-Generator Resources also may rank the storage resource option among their options.
+If no rank is specified for a storage resource participating as a Non-Generator Resource, then the default rank will be (1) Variable Cost Option, (2) storage resource option, (3) Negotiated Rate Option, and (4) LMP Option.
+Scheduling Coordinators for storage resources participating as Non-Generator Resources must provide the data necessary for determining the storage resource option, Variable Cost Option, or the Negotiated Rate Option if that option is the first in rank order.

 …